silen72/BusDashboard/documentation/lampdriver/lampdriver.md

 -  9 fuses
 -  1 socket JST-XH-4A

-Improvements for (a planned) version 1.1:
+## Improvements for a future version
 - The drill holes for the blade terminals need to be a little wider (between 1.30 and 1.35mm).
 Currently the drill holes are 1.2mm wide, as the manufacturer recommends.
 The blade terminals do not align cleanly on the board but stick out a little.
 Measuring the pin on the blade terminals (~1.38mm) indicates that it should still stick to the drill hole for easy soldering when the drill hole is 1.35mm wide.
 Needs some testing...
 - More detail on the silk screen.
 Currently the silk screen is a mess because I was lazy / too eager to have the board created finally.
 - In version 1.0 the 74hc595 ICs are powered by the separate 5V power source rather than by the arduino.
 This is a design flaw because the ICs AND the lamps (both 5V and 24V) get powered up simultanously.
 The state of the 74hc595 is not defined at that very moment and there is no way to set all the 74hc595 output pins to LOW.
 In effect that might lead to a brief flashing of at least some of the lamps.
 In a future version there will be a different design that powers the 74hc595 ICs via the arduino.

+## Disclaimer
-Disclaimer: The files and information given here are for informational purposes only.
+The files and information given here are for informational purposes only.
 They have worked for me but I do not give any guarantee that they will work for you.
 Use them at your own risk.

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:cc="http://creativecommons.org/ns#" class="license-text">This work   is licensed under <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" /><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1" /><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/sa.svg?ref=chooser-v1" /></a></p>